shrutikochhar/shrutikochhar.github.io/_pages/about.md

   - /about.html
 ---

 I am a final year Ph.D. student at the University of British Columbia working on computational genomics.
-I am currently looking for internships/part time contract roles (with a possibility of extension) in Computational Biology, Machine Learning, Data Science and Software Development.
+I am currently looking for internships/part time contract roles (with a possibility of extension) in Computational Biology, Global Priorities Research, Machine Learning, Data Science and Software Development.

 I completed my M.A.Sc while working with the information theory group at UBC.
 During this time, I interned with Skycope Technologies to build their data and machine learning infrastructure and integrate it into their existing software stack.
 I was responsible for setting up their database server and backend MySQL software for data extraction and manipulation.
 Skycope wanted to automatically detect narrowband drone signals in a wideband capture.
 In order to achieve this, I (along with a fellow intern) modified Faster-RCNN, an existing object detection framework, to successfully detect and locate drone signals in the spectrogram (<a href="https://kevinbdsouza.github.io/publications/frcnn"><u>published work</u></a>).
 Skycope is now using this as their flagship service in their automatic drone detection software.